-Diagnostic Approach
+Diagnostic approach

-- More than 50% of hypertensive patients have additional cardiovascular risk factors. - The most common additional risk factors are diabetes (15%-20%), lipid disorders (elevated low-density lipoprotein-cholesterol [LDL-C] and triglycerides [30%]), overweight-obesity (40%), hyperuricemia (25%) and metabolic syndrome (40%), as well as unhealthy lifestyle habits (eg, smoking, high alcohol intake, sedentary lifestyle).
-28-30 - The presence of one or more additional cardiovascular risk factors proportionally increases the risk of coronary, cerebrovascular, and renal diseases in hypertensive patients.
+- More than 50% of hypertensive patients have additional cardiovascular risk factors [28,29]. - The most common additional risk factors are diabetes (15-20%), lipid disorders [elevated low density lipoprotein-cholesterol (LDL-C) and triglycerides (30%)], overweight-obesity (40%), hyperuricemia (25%) and metabolic syndrome (40%), as well as unhealthy lifestyle habits (e.g. smoking, high alcohol intake, sedentary lifestyle) [28-30]. - The presence of one or more additional cardiovascular risk factors proportionally increases the risk of coronary, cerebrovascular, and renal diseases in hypertensive patients [1].

-- An evaluation of additional risk factors should be part of the diagnostic workup in hypertensive patients particularly in the presence of a family history of CVD. - Cardiovascular risk should be assessed in all hypertensive patients by easy-to-use scores based on BP levels and additional risk factors according to a simplified version of the approach proposed by ESC-ESH Guidelines (Table 6). - A reliable estimate of cardiovascular risk can be obtained in daily practice by including: - Other Risk Factors: Age (>65 years), sex (male>female), heart rate (>80 beats/min), increased body weight, diabetes, high LDL-C/triglyceride, family history of CVD, family history of hypertension, early-onset menopause, smoking habits, psychosocial or socioeconomic factors.
-HMOD: LVH (LVH with ECG), moderate-severe CKD (CKD; eGFR <60 ml/min/1.73m2), any other available measure of organ damage.
-Disease: previous coronary heart disease (CHD), HF, stroke, peripheral vascular disease, atrial fibrillation, CKD stage 3+.
+- An evaluation of additional risk factors should be part of the diagnostic workup in hypertensive patients particularly in the presence of a family history of CVD. - Cardiovascular risk should be assessed in all hypertensive patients by easy-to-use scores based on BP levels and additional risk factors according to a simplified version of the approach proposed by ESC-ESH Guidelines (Table 6) [11]. - A reliable estimate of cardiovascular risk can be obtained in daily practice by including: - Other risk factors: age (>65 years), sex (men > women), heart rate (>80 beats/min), increased body weight, diabetes, high LDL-C/TG, family history of CVD, family history of hypertension, early onset menopause, smoking habits, psychosocial or socio-economic factors.
+HMOD: LVH (LVH with ECG), moderate-severe CKD (CKD; eGFR <0 ml/ min/1.73 m2), any other available measure of organ damage.
+Disease: previous coronary heart disease (CHD), HF, stroke, peripheral vascular disease, atrial fibrillation, CDK stage 3+. - The therapeutic strategy must include lifestyle changes, BP control to target, and the effective treatment of the other risk factors to reduce the residual cardiovascular risk. - The combined treatment of hypertension and additional cardiovascular risk factors reduces the rate of CVD beyond BP control.